 The Company’s three products are valuable superalloy additives used in large, diverse end markets, including transportation, aerospace and defense, oil and gas, advanced manufacturing, and steel mega-structures.
 Niobium has a global market value of over $2 billion.1

 All three of NioCorp’s planned products have been determined to be “Critical Minerals” by the U.S. Government.2

-- The Elk Creek Project has already secured all major federal permits required for construction.
+The Elk Creek Project has already secured key federal and state permits required for the onset of construction.

-> - 75% of the Company’s Ferroniobium product (FeNb) for the first 10 years of production is under an enforceable sales contract.
+100% of the Project’s projected FeNb production over the first 10 years of production is under sales contract or a Letter of Intent.

-> - 12% of average annual scandium production over first 10 years has been sold to Traxys North America, a global leader in specialty metals.
+- 12% of average annual scandium production over first 10 years has been sold to Traxys North America, a global leader in specialty metals.

 - 36-year mine life with 2.86-year after-tax payback period from production.

 - Pre-tax Net Present Value (“NPV”) of $2.56 billion and Internal Rate of Return (“IRR”) of 27.3%; after-tax NPV of $2.1 billion and IRR of 25.8%5